Fernando d'Ávalos: Biography

-Fernando was born at Naples, but his family was of Aragonese origin, having arrived in southern Italy with Alfonso V's general Iñigo d'Avalos, his grandfather.
-Fernando's father was Alfonso d'Ávalos d'Aquino, 4th marquis of Pescara (not to be confused with Alfonso d'Ávalos, 6th marquess of Pescara and a cousin of Fernando).
-Despite his birthplace he considered himself a Spaniard, spoke Spanish at all times, even to his wife, and was always surrounded by Spanish soldiers and officers.
+Fernando was born at Naples, but his family was of Aragonese origin, having arrived in southern Italy with Alfonso V's general Íñigo Dávalos, his grandfather.
+Fernando's father was Alfonso d'Ávalos d'Aquino, 4th marquis of Pescara (not to be confused with Alfonso d'Ávalos, 6th marquess of Pescara and a cousin of Fernando)..
+During his life Fernando D'Ávalos was also known as "Pescara", the city in the kingdom of Naples of which he was the Marquis.
+Proud of his Spanish origins and surrounded by Spaniards, he spoke Spanish at all times despite his Neapolitan extraction and arranged marriage with a noblewoman from the Papal States.
+According to the Renaissance historian Francesco Guicciardini, Fernando d'Ávalos considered himself more Spanish than Italian.

 Farnando's father was killed during a French invasion of Naples, while the boy was still a babe in arms.
 At the age of six the boy was betrothed to Vittoria Colonna, daughter of the general Fabrizio Colonna, and the marriage was celebrated in 1509 on the island of Ischia.
 His position as a noble of the Aragonese party in Naples made it incumbent on him to support Ferdinand the Catholic in his Italian wars.
 In 1512, he commanded a body of light cavalry at the battle of Ravenna, where he was wounded and taken prisoner by the French.
-Thanks to the intervention of one of the foremost of the French generals, the Italian G. G. Trivulzio, who was his connection by marriage, he was allowed to ransom himself for 6,000 ducats.
+Thanks to the intervention of one of the foremost French generals, the Italian G. G. Trivulzio, who was his connection by marriage, he was allowed to ransom himself for 6,000 ducats.

-He commanded the Spanish infantry at the Battle of La Motta, or Vicenza, on October 7, 1513.
+He commanded the Spanish infantry at the Battle of La Motta, or Vicenza, on 7 October 1513.
 It was on this occasion that he called his men before the charge to take care to step on him before the enemy did if he fell.
-From the battle of Vicenza in 1513, down to the Battle of Bicocca on April 29, 1522, he continued to serve in command of the Spaniards and as the colleague rather than the subordinate of Prospero Colonna.
+From the battle of Vicenza in 1513, down to the Battle of Bicocca on 29 April 1522, he continued to serve in command of the Spaniards and as the colleague rather than the subordinate of Prospero Colonna.